Malik-glt/MetalBind_PATN/README.md

 ### Step 3: Execute Prediction
 1. **Run the Model:**
-   - Open the `mCNN_Sodium.ipynb` file in Jupyter Notebook.
+   - Open the `DeepAtten_Metal.ipynb` file in Jupyter Notebook.
    - Execute the cells in the notebook to run the model and make predictions based on your dataset.

 ## References